Find the Best Camera Drone Selling Right Now

 Finally, warranties may not cover a DIY flying camera.

-If you’re willing to settle for less range and less than 4K video quality, then you can get a decent RTF camera drone for about $500.
-A great choice in this price range is the Phantom 3 Standard.
+If you’re willing to settle for a limited range and less than 4K video quality, then you can get a decent RTF camera drone for about $500.

-Complete, ready-to-fly camera drones capable of shooting 4K video usually cost between $1,000-$2,000.
-Most flying cameras in this price range offer a LOT of features including: flight planning software, a ground station controller with integrated touchscreen, GPS autopilot, advanced trick camera shots, a 3-axis professional gimbal, and a GoPro 3/4 or similar-quality camera.
-The most popular RTF camera drones in this price range are the Phantom 4 and 3DR Solo.
+Complete, ready-to-fly camera drones capable of shooting 4K videos usually cost between $1,000-$2,000.
+Most flying cameras in this price range offer a LOT of features, including flight planning software, a ground station controller with an integrated touchscreen, GPS autopilot, advanced trick camera shots, a 3-axis professional gimbal, and a GoPro 3/4 or similar-quality camera.
+The most popular RTF camera drones in this price range are the Phantom 4 PRO v2.0 and the Typhoon H3.

-If you need to fly a heavier camera rig like the RED Epic, then you’ll need to upgrade to a higher-payload multicopter like the Matrice 600 ($4,500), which is capable of carrying 6kg of gear.
+If you need to fly a heavier camera rig like the RED Epic, then you’ll need to upgrade to a higher-payload multi-copter like the Matrice 600 ($4,500), which is capable of carrying a massive 6kg of gear.
 But heavy-duty flying camera rigs like this cost $6,000-$10,000 after you add a camera and gimbal.

 Want A Copy Of This Guide?

-Click the button below, and we’ll send you a .pdf eBook copy of this guide.
+Click the button below, and we’ll send you a .pdf copy of this guide right away.

 Arguably, the camera is the most important feature of any film maker’s drone.

-Most leading camera drones use proprietary camera systems these days, for lots of practical reasons.
+Most leading camera drones use proprietary cameras these days for lots of practical reasons.
 The most important advantages of using the drone manufacturer’s camera include:

 - better control over camera positioning